-To start the Import and Export Wizard right-click the database and select the Tasks -> Export data command:
+To start the Import and export wizard, right-click the database and select the Tasks sub-menu -> Export data command:

-- In the Choose a Data source window, connect to a source database.
-The following permissions are required to use the SQL Server Import and Export Wizard on a source destination: read data from the database or file, INSERT permission on the msdb database to save the SSIS package
+In the Choose a data source step, connect to a source database.
+The following permissions are required to use the SQL Server import and export wizard on a source destination: read data from the database or file, Insert permission on the msdb database to save the SSIS package:

-In the Choose a Destination window, connect to a destination database.
+In the Choose a destination step, connect to a destination database.
 Permissions required for a destination instance are: write data to the database or file, permissions to create a database or a table if necessary:

-- In the Specify Table Copy or Query window, choose the Copy data from one or more tables or views option.
+In the Specify table copy or query step, choose the Copy data from one or more tables or views option: